EternalBlack/GProximity/README.md

 Takes the API-Key as string.

 ##### `callback`
-Callback function as string/name (!Important! - only the name i.e. "MyCallback" and not "MyCallback()" as it gets triggred by to GoogleMaps load finish callback).
+Callback function as string/name (!Important! - only the name i.e. "MyCallback" and not "MyCallback()" as it gets triggered by GoogleMaps load finish callback).
 Get's called on finish.
 For example can be utilized to trigger proximity calculation.
 *For future update: passing a real function as callback appears to be more convenient.
 Will consider that.*